robstarbuck/content.robstarbuck.uk/count-to-1023-on-two-hands/index.md

 Input & Value (Result) 00001   00000   00000   00000   10000
 Result === Input       TRUE    FALSE   FALSE   FALSE   TRUE
 ```
-I hope you can see what's happening here, wherever a 1 appears in same bit position for both the `Input` and the `Value` the result `Input & Value` gets a 1 in the same position.
+I hope you can see what's happening here, wherever a 1 appears in the same bit position for both the `Input` and the `Value` the result `Input & Value` gets a 1 in the same position.
 If the result matches the input we know that a finger should be extended.
 Let's run that calculation in JS to prove we're right.

 ```js
 [1,2,4,8,16].map(v => (v & 17) === v)